DimosTheocharis/Tic-Tac-Toe-AI/documentation/How_to_play_in_terminal_with_Docker.md

 ## How to play Tic-Tac-Toe in the terminal, using Docker ##

 Docker is a technology that helps you create and manage containers.
 Containers are packages that contain the code and all the dependencies that an app needs in order to run without problems.
-With this approach, you don't need to install python in your computer or any other depenency that Tic-Tac-Toe-AI needs.
+With this approach, you don't need to install python in your computer or any other dependency that Tic-Tac-Toe-AI needs.

+##### Prerequisites #####

+- Git -> In order to clone project
+- Visual Studio Code -> (or other text editor)
+- WSL (Windows Subsystem for Linux) -> In order for Docker Desktop to work in Windows

 ### Step 1.
 Instal Docker Desktop ###